Abortion fund: Function

 Abortion funds determine the amount of financial assistance based on individual need.
 Clients are interviewed individually and are expected to contribute as much as possible out-of-pocket, with the remainder provided by the fund as grant and/or repayable loan.
 Abortion funds rarely provide funding for the entire procedure.
 Some funds will combine resources with other funds to increase the grant or loan total.
 Most abortion funds serve a particular region or metropolitan area.
 Some abortion funds are related to a specific clinic, with funds available only for patients of that clinic.
 In addition to covering medical costs, some abortion funds provide child care, transportation assistance, meals, doula services, and other support services.

 Most abortion funds are funded primarily by local donors and grant-making institutions.
 However, in 2019, the New York City Council allocated $250,000 to a local abortion fund for patients traveling from other states to New York for an abortion.
 Planned Parenthood clinics also have their own internal funding mechanism called the justice fund.
 Additionally, many independent abortion clinics in the U.S. offer discounts for students, military personnel, and patients who are Medicaid recipients.

 Abortion funds operate in a number of countries.
 The National Network of Abortion Funds (NNAF) is an umbrella group for local abortion funds in the United States, and operates the Tiller Memorial Fund.
 The National Abortion Federation (NAF) operates a toll-free hotline for abortion funding and referrals in the United States and Canada.
 The NAF hotline also provides options counseling, case management for people with special needs, and may provide travel or additional funding assistance.
 The Women's Reproductive Rights Assistance Project (WRRAP) is another national abortion fund in the U.S., created by the L.A.
 National Council of Jewish Women in 1991, which funds approximately 1000 people's abortion procedures across the U.S. per year.
-The Abortion Support Network serves residents of Ireland, Northern Ireland, the Isle of Man, Malta and Gibraltar who need to travel for an abortion.
+The Abortion Support Network serves residents of Europe, mainly from Ireland, Poland, France and Malta, who need to travel for an abortion.
 The MARIA Abortion Fund for Social Justice provides financial, logistical and emotional support to access legal abortion services in Mexico City.
 Women Help Women is an online non-profit organization that provides medical abortion, contraception and emergency contraception to women globally, excluding the U.S., Canada, and parts of western Europe.
 The Women Help Women site also redirects callers to local abortion funds, resources, and hotlines.